Sections in Presentations

 Tips

-Apply to All is a fast way to keep typographic styles consistent across multiple sections in a single presentation.
+Apply to all Sections is a fast way to keep typographic styles consistent across multiple sections in a single presentation.

 Horizontal layout works well for feature items or a row of beverages.
 Vertical layout is the standard choice for menu category lists.